limyeonsoo/limyeonsoo/README.md

 ### Hi there 👋

 * 😎 I wanna be a Frontend Developer.
-* 👨🏻‍💻  I'm interest about JS, React, Node.js.
+* 👨🏻‍💻  I'm interested in HTML, CSS, JavaScript, React, Node.js.
 * 🤔 I'm studying it steadily now.
 <!--
 **limyeonsoo/limyeonsoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.